nand-n/gopher/README.md

 Annonimus func , aka funcion literal or lamada funciton is a way to define a function without giving its name , instead you can directyly declare and define a function inline when ever it is needed .

 Annonemous funcs are commonly used when you want to pass a function as an argument to another function or when you need to define a short lived funciton for a specific task.

+### Callback functions

+Callback function are very common in may programming languages including go.
+Callbacks are essentially fucntions that are passed as argumetns to other functions and are intended to be called (or "executed") later in your program